top of page

 The more I practiced yoga the more my life changed.
 My back improved to the point where I decided not to go ahead with the surgery.
 I stopped grinding my teeth.
 My hives disappeared.
 Bladder and yeast infections cleared up.
 There was no medication.
 My body was healing itself.
 I needed to know how this was happening.
 I read book after book and took course after course.
 I married the love of my life, Mike, sold my restaurant, moved to Haliburton, and as a gift to myself traveled to India to study yoga at the Sivananda Ventata Yoga Center.

 My thirst for understanding the connection between mind, body, and spirit continues.
 I pay attention to modern-day scientists, neurologists, and doctors, what they are discovering, and how it compares with the ancient wisdom of yoga.
 Through continuing education, I have achieved the highest recognition CYA-E-RYTGOLD, with the Canadian Yoga Alliance.
 I am creating an Aqua Yoga Program in partnership with the CYA that will open the door for more people to find health and well-being through the wisdom of yoga.
-Fall 2024 is especially exciting because I will launch my Head Space Harmony Research Project.

 Life is good!